-^{} Reference pump configuration for individual mechanical seal instructions.
+- Reference pump configuration for individual mechanical seal instructions. - Reference pump assembly drawings and pump assembly tips for further assembly.

 Note: If the seal leaks slightly after assembly, it may be necessary to run the pump for approximately 30 minutes at 50-60 psi to rinse out excess lubricant and other contaminants.